kean/Align/README.md

 Align introduces a better alternative to Auto Layout [anchors](https://developer.apple.com/documentation/uikit/nslayoutanchor).

-- **SEMANTIC**.
+- **Semantic**.
 Align APIs are focus on your goals, not math behind constraints.
-- **POWERFUL**.
+- **Powerful**.
 Create multiple constraints with a single line by manipulating collections of anchors.
-- **TYPE SAFE**.
+- **Type Safe**.
 Makes in impossible to create invalid constraints, at compile time.
-- **FLUENT**.
+- **Fluent**.
 Concise and clear API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
-- **SIMPLE**.
+- **Simple**.
 Stop worrying about `translatesAutoresizingMaskIntoConstraints` and manually activating constraints.

-To give you a taste, of what *semantic* Align APIs look like, here is an example:
+To give you a taste of what *semantic* Align APIs look like, here is an example:

 ```swift
 view.anchors.edges.pin(insets: 20, alignment: .center)